nikandlv/rust-multithread-httpserver/README.md

-## rust-multithread-httpserver
+## Rust multithread httpserver

-> a multithreaded boilerplate for building microservices with postgres support implemented
+> a multithreaded boilerplate for building microservices with postgres support

-This is a blazing fast frontend node for our microservice network
+This is a blazing fast node for building a microservice network

 #### Features